w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   Carry out preliminary checks of websites for accessibility and communicate the results

-Website developers and application programmers should additionally be able to:
+Website developers and application programmers should be able to do above and **also**:
 -   Utilize WCAG 2.0 and its supporting documents as a guide to implementing accessible websites
 -   Apply WCAG 2.0 techniques to develop accessible layouts, forms,